 Now don’t just kill her!

-So, I was wrong about it being clear Linda Hamilton would not be brought back as Sarah Connor in the Terminator reboot.
+So, I was wrong (and never so happy to be wrong!) about it being clear Linda Hamilton would not be brought back as Sarah Connor in the Terminator reboot.
 On Sept.
 19, 2017 James Cameron announced that she will be back.
 I like being wrong about things like this, it’s one of the great things about tending to be a pessimist, I am pleasantly surprised more often than horribly disappointed.
 You might think I’m completely thrilled and you’d only be a little wrong about that.

 I am.
 But, given my nature as I’ve just pointed out, I’m also only cautiously so.
 There are several things that make me feel this might not be as great as it could be.
 Again, I do hope I am pleasantly surprised…but I think there will need to be some changes from information we have for that to happen.
 It, of course, doesn’t help that for 26 years I’ve wanted this and can imagine what would be perfect….and perfect becomes harder to match once you’ve built it up that long. ~:p